opentox/loael-paper/loael.md

 ### Dataset comparison

 Our investigations clearly indicate that the Mazzatorta and Swiss Federal Office datasets are very similar in terms of chemical structures and properties and the distribution of experimental LOAEL values.
-The only significant difference that we have observed was that the Nestl<U+FFFD><U+FFFD> database has larger amount of small molecules, than the Swiss Federal Office dataset.
+The only significant difference that we have observed was that the Nestlé database has larger amount of small molecules, than the Swiss Federal Office dataset.
 For this reason we have pooled both dataset into a single training dataset for read across predictions.

 [@fig:intra] and [@fig:corr] and [@tbl:common-pred] show however considerable
 variability in the experimental data.
 High experimental variability has an